QALady/gap-gradle-plugin/docs/airwatch-plugin.md

 * `consoleHost`: the URL for the Airwatch Console (Web interface) -- used to configure the application configuration variables
 * `tenantCode`: the Airwatch tenant code
 * `locationGroupId`: defines under which Airwatch location group you'll create the application
-* `credentialName`: this is the name of the credential in EletricCommander (project [WM Credentials](https://commander.gapinc.dev/commander/link/projectDetails/projects/WM%20Credentials?objectId=project-85a02ed1-42a2-11e4-a559-00505625f614&filterName0=projectsPageSearch&filterDepth=1&tabGroup=credentialsHeader&s=Projects)) that knows the actual username/password to access Airwatch
+* `credentialName`: the name of the credential stored in the [credentials](http://github.gapinc.dev/mpl/credentials) repository

 ### searchParamsToRetireApp